nazmul-nhb/nhb-scripts/README.md

 ## 🎨 `nhb-format` — Code Formatter (Prettier Runner)

-A utility script that ensures clean and consistent formatting using **Prettier**, with optional config and auto-scaffolding support.
+A script that ensures clean and consistent formatting using **Prettier**, with optional config and auto-scaffolding support.

 ---